Location-Artistry/PurpleAir_Sensor_Widget/README.md

 # PurpleAir_Sensor_Widget
+This project has been substantially refactored and streamlined Process to calculate AQI is now a function that is called multiple times Greatly reduced lines of code and simplified project 5-16-2020

 Simple Javascript widget using async function to query Purple Air json data and display stats for site Performs calculation of AQI based on PM 2.5 readings.
 Provides both the numeric index and narrative description.